CanberraOceanRacingClub/namadgi3/Batemans_Bay_Hazards.md

 wait for conditions to improve

 The bar is generally well marked but does move.
 Consult with a locals to see if the leads are set correctly before crossing.
-Also check to see if depth of bar has changed (Marina manager Damon will be very helpful).
+Also check to see if depth of bar has changed (Marina manager Daimon will be very helpful).
 There is also a [bar webcam](http://www.rms.nsw.gov.au/maritime/using-waterways/web-cameras/batemans-bay.html) that may be worth checking before you venture out.